Finding a Top Financial Advisor Firm in El Paso, Texas

 Virtus Family Office

-Virtus Family Office is a fee-only firm that typically requires a $1 million account minimum.
+Virtus Family Office is a fee-only firm that typically requires a $3 million account minimum.
 As a result, the firm serves slightly more high-net-worth individuals than non-high-net-worth clients.
-As for institutional clients, Virtus also advises several corporations and businesses.
+As for institutional clients, Virtus also advises pooled investments and corporations.

 As a fee-only firm, Virtus advisors do not earn commissions for selling third-party products and services.
 Instead, the firm generates all of its income from the fees that clients pay for advisory services.
 Those fees are based on a percentage of a client's assets under management, charged at a fixed rate or based on a client's net worth.